 But because such home loans are government-backed, they’re viewed as more regulated and thus safer than conventional loan offerings, whether true or not.

 How Subprime Came to Be

 So how did the subprime lending industry get its start?
 Well, as mortgage rates dropped and home buying became wildly popular, many prospective homeowners sought financing but were turned away from traditional banks and mortgage lenders.

-Proponents of subprime lending realized the demand for homeownership and refinancing despite imperfect credit and jumped on this untapped customer base, offering similar, if not more aggressive mortgage programs at a premium.
+Proponents of subprime lending realized the demand for homeownership and refinancing despite imperfect credit and jumped on this untapped customer base, offering similar, if not more aggressive mortgage loan programs at a premium.

-The practice was justified because it allowed otherwise good borrowers with an imperfect credit history to receive home loan financing, which in theory is said to spur the economy and increase spending and employment rates.
+The practice was justified because it allowed otherwise good borrowers with an imperfect credit history to receive home loan financing, which in theory is said to spur the economy and increase consumer spending and employment rates.